-This helps to explain why a large displacement engine needs a bigger battery than your ride-on lawnmower – the size of rotating mass and electricity requirements are directly proportional.
+This helps to explain why a large displacement engine needs a bigger battery than a ride-on lawnmower – the size of rotating mass and electricity requirements are directly proportional.
 Small capacity batteries, ones which provide a smaller reservoir of electricity from which the car can draw, might be able to fire up a big engine in a pinch but will likely not do so reliably.

 In extreme – but common – instances like these, the charging system is overworked and needs to call on the battery for an extra jolt of juice in order to keep everything running.
-If the vehicle has power-hoovering accessories added to it such as aftermarket lights and tools (an off-road truck would be a good example) the battery becomes an especially important part of keeping up with electrical demand.
+If the vehicle has power-hungry accessories added to it such as aftermarket lights and tools (an off-road truck would be a good example), the battery becomes an especially important part of keeping up with electrical demand.

 3. The battery helps stabilize voltage spikes caused by turning on/off accessories that pull a lot of energy.